fredrikkron/data_modeling_fredrik_kron_de24/exercises/exercise_2/ex0.md

 **checklist 1NF**
 - row order doesn't matter      (exists)
 - PK in each table              (exists)   only if we allow an implicit PK in form of a composite key (order_id, product_id).

-                                           Comment: it is not possible for a customer to add to same order, product with a new quantity.
+    **Comment:** it is not possible for a customer to add to same order, product with a new quantity.
 - No repeating groups           (exists)
-- Uniform column data           (exists)   data type can't be mixed within a column, one attribute = one data type
+- Uniform column data           (exists)
+Data type can't be mixed within a column, one attribute = one data type

 **checklist 2NF**